unidentifieddeveloper/blaze/README.md

 # Blaze

-Are you running ElasticSearch?
+Are you running Elasticsearch?
 Want to take your data and get the heck outta Dodge? **Blaze** provides everything you need in a neat, blazing fast package!

 | **Linux / OSX** |